freds0/capybara_object_detection/README.md

     --output_directory=EXPORTED_CHECKPOINTS_DIR
 ```

-in this way, the model will be exported to the output folder, generating the following folder structure:
+In this way, the model will be exported to the output folder, generating the following folder structure:
 ```
 ├─ EXPORTED_CHECKPOINTS_DIR/
 │  └─ checkpoint/